-Hotness Scale – The curry paste produces a dish that has a mild kick to it.
+- Hotness Scale - The curry paste produces a dish that has a mild kick to it.
 It qualifies as Mild if you were to pick between Mild, Medium and Hot at a restaurant.
-This Mild version will appeal to everyone, my 10 year old loved it too.
+This Mild version will appeal to everyone, my 10-year-old loved it too.
 He said it was a tiny bit spicy but he loved having it.
-My chilli hating friend could eat it without any problem as well.
-To make it Medium – Add an additional tablespoons of red chilli flakes to the original paste before blending.
-To make it Hot – Add an additional 1 1/2 tablespoons to the original paste before blending.
+My chilli-hating friend could eat it without any problem as well.
+To make it Medium - Add an additional tablespoon of red chilli flakes to the original paste before blending.
+To make it Hot - Add an additional 1 1/2 tablespoons to the original paste before blending.
 Or you could make a medium paste and go crazy with the Sriracha when you serve.
 But tread carefully, it can get hot very quickly.

 - How To Cook Rice - My preference for this dish is Basmati or a mix of Basmati and Jasmine rice.
 For any kind of rice, wash rinse and drain the rice several times in cold water to remove a lot of the arsenic that rice contains.
 This process also allows rice to cook properly giving you single grains as opposed to a sticky lump.
 For Basmati And Jasmine Rice - I use 1:1.5 ratio (1 cup rice - 1.5 cups water).
 For Brown Basmati Rice - I use 1:2 ratio (1 cup rice - 2 cups water)